Read time 4 minutes

 Now, you will not have to face the error up to 75 corrupt database items.

-ESEUTIL is a free utility available within the Exchange Server which you can use ESEUTIL tool for identify the corruption and repair it using various switches.
-You can find the ESEUTIL tool at the following location –
+ESEUTIL is a free utility available within the Exchange Server.
+You can use ESEUTIL tool to determine the corruption and repair it using various switches.
+You can find the ESEUTIL tool at the following location:

 C:\Program Files\Microsoft\Exchange Server\V15\Bin

-When you start the ESEUTIL tool, there are a list of switches which are useful for different jobs –
+When you start the ESEUTIL tool, there is a list of switches which can be useful for different jobs:

 1. Run the command